 Women in finance - Do financial firms maximize their talent supplies?

-categories: ESG Products & Services, Responsible Investing, MOSCARDI Matt, Issue Brief, MAZZUCCHELLI Gaia
+categories: ESG Products & Services, Responsible Investing, MOSCARDI Matt, Issue Brief, MAZZUCCHELLI Gaia, general

 Rather than understanding gender through the lens of performance, our approach to this paper was to understand whether the gender gap was a function of talent and labor availability rather than cultural bias.
 In short – do financial firms maximize their available talent and labor supplies?